 RMD

 Retirement income taxes can become more burdensome starting at age 72.
-See the article : Make Ends Money: Prepare properly for your golden years – WAVE 3.
+This may interest you : 3 Social Security Secrets That Could Leave You Richer in Retirement – Nasdaq.
 Most retirees must take the RMD (required minimum distributions) from their traditional retirement accounts starting at age 72, and the amount they must withdraw is based on their age and account balance.

 RMDs could force someone to withdraw more than is usual from their deferred retirement account, leading them to jump into a higher tax bracket.
 Retirees under the age of 72 should plan carefully so that they can reduce this effect by the time they reach this age.
 (Read the idea below on how to do this.)